mvolkmann/blog/src/astro.md

 to create dynamic routes, create files that have square brackets containing a name in the file name. these can be .astro files for components or .ts files for endpoints.

 what are the benefits of using the tailwind typography plug-in?

-what does this enable? using JavaScript components inside Markdown? npx astro add mdx need to change file extensions to .mdx

 astro add svelte
 enables use of Svelte in .astro files?